-Have a look at Council’s zoning maps either online or at Council’s Administration Building.
-Council’s Local Environmental Plan (LEP) 2014 will give you information on the zoning of land and what activities are permissible or prohibited within that zone.
+Have a look at Council’s zoning maps online or at Council’s Administration Building.
+Council’s local environmental plan (LEP) 2014 will give you information on the zoning of land and what activities are permissible or prohibited within that zone.

-For further information please refer to the s149 certificate page on Councils site.
+For further information please refer to the s10.7 certificate page on Councils site.

 Can the land be subdivided?

-Not all land can be subdivided.
+Only some land has subdivision potential.
 Council’s LEP 2014, DCP’s and policies set down minimum lot sizes and other requirements for subdivision.
 Speak to Council’s Subdivisions Unit for further information before applying for a subdivision.

 What is dual occupancy?
 Is it an option?

 Dual occupancy provides opportunities to develop two dwellings on one lot.
 This may be converting an existing dwelling into two; additions to an existing dwelling or two detached dwellings.
-Depending on the zone of your land, there will be provisions regarding dual occupancy.
+Depending on the zone of your land, dual occupancy may be permissible.
 Documents you may need to refer to include: